Finding the Paris pied-a-terre of your vacation dreams + a curated list of rentals

 You may also be required to purchase a damage waiver that covers you for accidental damage.
 With Paris Perfect the damage waiver amount was included in the reservation confirmation.
 This was essentially insurance, rather than a damage deposit, as it was a small amount that would not be refunded.

-Note that sometimes cleaning fees are in addition to the price you are quoted so be clear if those are additional, and the amount.
+Sometimes cleaning fees are in addition to the price you are quoted, so be clear if those are additional, and the amount.

 Arrival in Paris

 When renting a Paris holiday apartment, ideally you have an English speaking employee greet you at the apartment and give you a tour, as I had.
 Most will do this but do ask when you are booking.
 It was great having Thomas to show me around.
-Unlike a hotel stay, your apartment has some form of kitchen or kitchenette, dishwasher, and in some cases a washer and dryer.
-Having someone show you how to operate them, as well as turn on the TV, is really helpful.
-I was still having to recall the French words for washer and dryer when I did a load of laundry as both functions were part of a single machine.
+Unlike a hotel stay, your apartment has appliances that you will need to know how to operate.
+A kitchen or kitchenette, dishwasher, and in some cases a washer and dryer.
+Even having someone show you how to turn on the TV is helpful.
+I tried to recall the French words for washer and dryer when I did a load of laundry later in the week, as a single machine performed both functions.

-I also appreciated the pages of useful tips and resources for everything from how to take the Metro in Paris, to names of a local dentist and doctor and recommended boulangeries (bakeries) in my neighbourhood.
-Since I was travelling solo, it was reassuring to know I had support if I needed assistance while in Paris.
+I also appreciated the pages of useful tips and resources for everything from how to take the Metro in Paris, to names of a local dentist and doctor, and most crucially, recommended boulangeries (bakeries) in my neighborhood.
+Since I was traveling solo, it was reassuring to know I had support if I needed assistance while in Paris.
+And I did ask Thomas to help me, with a dining reservation.

-Book a Holiday Apartment in Paris - Six Rental Agencies
+Book a Holiday Apartment in Paris - Six Rental Agencies, Beyond Airbnb

-My experience with Paris Perfect was wonderful so I can highly recommend it.
+Clearly, my experience with Paris Perfect was wonderful so I highly recommend it.
 My apartment was gorgeous and spotless and the service from booking to check-in was excellent.
-All of the apartments are designed in a charming and traditional French style – gorgeous chandeliers, ornately framed artwork, velvet drapes and so on.
-If you are looking for a modern or minimalist aesthetic for your Paris stay look elsewhere.
-Paris Perfect are a little pricier than some other options listed here, especially at full price (I mentioned I was able to book during a sale).
-If you have a tight budget look early so you have the largest selection.
+All of the apartments are designed in a traditional French style: gorgeous chandeliers, ornately framed artwork, velvet drapes and so on.
+If you are looking for a modern aesthetic for your Paris stay, then look elsewhere.
+Paris Perfect are luxury apartments, so can be expensive.
+If you have a tight budget they may not be for you.

-They do have many Paris apartments with Eiffel Tower views and balconies (two are included in my “short list” below).
-Like many agencies they have staff available to help you find the right apartment, so if you don’t have time to do your own search, they can help
+They do have many apartments with an Eiffel Tower view and balconies (two are included in my “short list” below).
+Like many agencies they have staff available to help you find the right apartment, so if you don’t have time to do your own search, they will be a huge help.
+I found the information book they provided incredibly valuable.

 Paris Vacation Apartments

-Paris Vacation Apartments has a lovely curated collection of 23 beautiful apartments all decorated in a traditional French style.
+Paris Vacation Apartments has a curated collection of 21 beautiful apartments, all decorated in a traditional French style.
 This is a great starting point to get a feel for prices and options and not be completely overwhelmed.
 They’ve operated since 1995 and their apartments have multiple reviews.
 This is a full-service rental company and they offer lots of local knowledge.
-I would love to try them on my next visit and I’ve listed two great options below in my personal short-list of apartments.
+I would love to try them on my next visit and I’ve listed a couple of options below in my own short-list of apartment rentals for a future trip.
+Note that these seem to book up well ahead.

 ParisForRent & Haven In